nguyentran0212/iegems-website/_posts/2023-02-26-review-AFUL-P5.md

 Forewords
 ===
 - I purchase this unit at a discount from Hifigo, following a reference from AFUL.
 I have no affiliation with or financial interest in Hifigo and AFUL.
+The product retails (exclusively?) at [HiFiGo](https://hifigo.com/products/aful-performer-5) for USD 220 (around AUD 330 when I purchased)
 - You should treat this review as **subjective impressions of an audio geek rather than an "objective truth"** about the IEM.
 Your experience with any IEM would change depending on your DAC/AMP, music library, ear tips, and listening volume.
 - I believe that great IEMs are the ones that can achieve multiple difficult things simultaneously: (1) **high resolution** (elements of a mix are crisp, easy to follow and full of texture), (2) **3D soundstage** with a strong sense of layering and depth, (3) **bold and natural bass**, (4) natural timbre and **balanced tonality** that can work with any genre of music.
 - I rate IEMs on the **scale from 1 (poor) to 5 (outstanding)**.
 The scale centres around 3, indicating "average", "adequate", or "acceptable" performance.
 Scores are assigned by A/B tests against benchmark IEMs that represent how each score band sounds.